changeworld/azure-docs.ja-jp/articles/aks/kubernetes-dashboard.md

 > kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
 > ```
 >
-> You can now access the Kubernetes dashboard in your RBAC-enabled cluster.
+> You can now access the Kubernetes dashboard in your Kubernetes RBAC-enabled cluster.
 To start the Kubernetes dashboard, use the [az aks browse][az-aks-browse] command as detailed in the previous step.
 >
-> If your cluster does not use RBAC, it is not recommended to create a *ClusterRoleBinding*.
+> If your cluster does not use Kubernetes RBAC, it is not recommended to create a *ClusterRoleBinding*.
 >
 > For more information on using the different authentication methods, see the Kubernetes dashboard wiki on [access controls][dashboard-authentication].

 After you choose a method to sign in, the Kubernetes dashboard is displayed.
 If you chose to use *token* or *skip*, the Kubernetes dashboard will use the permissions of the currently logged in user to access the cluster.

 > [!IMPORTANT]
-> If your AKS cluster uses RBAC, a *ClusterRoleBinding* must be created before you can correctly access the dashboard.
-By default, the Kubernetes dashboard is deployed with minimal read access and displays RBAC access errors.
+> If your AKS cluster uses Kubernetes RBAC, a *ClusterRoleBinding* must be created before you can correctly access the dashboard.
+By default, the Kubernetes dashboard is deployed with minimal read access and displays Kubernetes RBAC access errors.
 The Kubernetes dashboard does not currently support user-provided credentials to determine the level of access, rather it uses the roles granted to the service account.
 A cluster administrator can choose to grant additional access to the *kubernetes-dashboard* service account, however this can be a vector for privilege escalation.
 You can also integrate Azure Active Directory authentication to provide a more granular level of access.
 >
 > To create a binding, use the [kubectl create clusterrolebinding][kubectl-create-clusterrolebinding] command.
 The following example shows how to create a sample binding, however, this sample binding does not apply any additional authentication components and may lead to insecure use.
 The Kubernetes dashboard is open to anyone with access to the URL.
 Do not expose the Kubernetes dashboard publicly.
 >